martinkearn/Web-Performance-and-Compatibility-Lab/Interoperability/Interoperability.md

 Please ensure you have completed both the [PC Setup](PCSetup.md) and [Azure Setup](AzureSetup.md) labs before continuing.

 ##1.
 Scan your site
-A copy of the site in the /begin folder for this lab has been published to the following location: [http://ninjacatgallery.azurewebsites.net/interoperability/begin/index.html](http://ninjacatgallery.azurewebsites.net/interoperability/begin/index.html).
-We will scan this page for modern web interoperability problems.
+Providing you followed the [Azure Setup](AzureSetup.md) lab, you should be able to get to the site in the /begin folder for this lab by going to http://{your azure web site url}/interoperability/begin/index.html.
+For the rest of this labe we'll refer to that url as 'Your Url'.

+If you have not been able to use Azure, you can see a copy of the site at [http://ninjacatgallery.azurewebsites.net/interoperability/begin/index.html](http://ninjacatgallery.azurewebsites.net/interoperability/begin/index.html).
+You can use this as your URL if you cannot use azure.

+We will now scan the site for modern web interoperability problems.

 1.Go to [https://dev.modern.ie/tools/staticscan/](https://dev.modern.ie/tools/staticscan/)

-2.Enter 'http://ninjacatgallery.azurewebsites.net/interoperability/begin/index.html' as the URL and perform a scan
+2.Enter your URL and perform a scan

 3.Notice that there are several problems related to 'Modern web interoperability'.